Hjaltesorgenfrei/Vulkanologi/README.md

   - [ ] Asset Loading
   - [x] Shapes and Curves Library
   - [ ] Make a CMakeLists.txt for resources and shaders.
+- [ ] Make some way to debug entities, so that every (or just some) components can be shown in the ui.
+  - [ ] Could be by registering Typed commands for each component
+  - [ ] And base functions which handles each other type.

 ### Descriptor Layout Idea